 Trazodone helps dogs manage symptoms associated with separation anxiety or the need for excessive attention.

-According to studies published in the Journal of Small Animal Practice and the Journal of Veterinary Behavior Clinical Applications and Research, Trazodone successfully reduces separation anxiety symptoms in dogs.
+Studies published in the Journal of Small Animal Practice and the Journal of Veterinary Behavior Clinical Applications and Research have shown that Trazodone successfully reduces separation anxiety symptoms in dogs.

-Studies like one published in the Journal of Veterinary Behavior: Clinical Applications and Research show Trazodone can help dogs with destructive behavior such as excessive barking and obsessively licking objects.
+Studies, such as one published in the Journal of Veterinary Behavior: Clinical Applications and Research, show that Trazodone can help dogs with destructive behaviors such as excessive barking and obsessively licking objects.

-It can also help calm dogs who get nervous about specific activities like vet visits.
+It can also help calm dogs that are nervous about specific activities like vet visits.

 If you’re struggling with a hyper puppy, talk to your vet.
-It’s unlikely your puppy’s energy level is related to any health issues, but it’s always best to ask your veterinarian.
+Although your puppy’s energy level is unlikely to be related to any health issues, it’s always best to ask your veterinarian.

 If your vet recommends medication to help calm your dog, Trazodone or CBD chews could be healthy options.